-On a side note, I was shocked to learn that the Parfait contains konjac flour.
-Konjac flour is a good substitute for white flour in desserts.
+On a side note: I was shocked to learn that the Parfait contains konjac flour.
+Konjac flour is a good substitute for white flour in keto desserts!

 Obviously, just as with breakfast sandwiches, you can drastically cut the carb count by removing the buns.

-Let’s use as an example another iconic menu item, the quarter pounder with cheese.
-With the bun, there’s almost 40 grams of carbs.
+With the bun, there are almost 40 grams of carbs!
 Don’t want a high carb burger?
-Of course you don’t.
+Of course, you don’t.

-- bring your own low carb tortilla wraps or buns
+- Bring your own low carb tortilla wraps or hamburger buns

-As for the first option, that’s not enjoying the full experience of having a burger.
+As for the first keto McDonald's option, that’s not enjoying the full experience of having a burger.
 And hey, you’re only doing this once in a blue moon, right?
-So at least have a lettuce wrap burger.
+So, at least have a lettuce wrap burger.